gbviktor/issue-tracker-obsidian-plugin/README.md

     - **Parsing Regular Expression**: Define custom regular expressions to accurately identify references or keywords in your notes.
     - **Result URL**: Set a URL for each pattern, with the ability to access matched groups from the regular expression using $1, $2, etc., allowing for dynamic link creation.
     - **Test Message**: Test how the regular expression works in real-time, ensuring accuracy and effectiveness before applying it to your notes.
-- **Dynamic Document Parsing**: The plugin reads the currently opened document and applies the user-defined issue track patterns, converting specified patterns into clickable links using the defined Result URL.
+- **Dynamic Document Parsing**: The plugin reads the currently opened document and applies (manually) the user-defined issue track patterns, converting specified patterns into clickable links using the defined Result URL.
-- **Seamless Integration**: Works natively within Obsidian, maintaining the look and feel of the environment while adding powerful issue tracking capabilities.

 ### Use Cases